buddhist-uni/buddhist-uni.github.io/_content/av/infernal-triangle_perlstein-rick.md

 minutes: 60
 ---

 > You're going to change your reporting based on what you think the political outcome will be?
-That's an institutional failure of the sort that ends empires.
+That's an institutional failure...

 The elite, American media continues to misreport American politics and Rick Perlstein thinks he knows why.